hemanta212/blogger-cli/blogger_cli/docs/customizing.md

 -->
 ```

-Now I can refer it in my template.
+Now I can refer it in templates.
 ```
-Date: {{ date }}, topic: {{ python }}
+Date: {{ meta.date }}, topic: {{ meta.python }}
 ```

 Registering new css or js files.
 Just open css.html file or js.html file in the editor and edit the source.

 Default css.html
 ```